 What is a Blog Business Plan (and Why Should You Create One)?

 A business plan, in its simplest form, is a roadmap for your business.
-It outlines your business goals and maps out how you’re going to achieve them.
+It outlines your business and blogging goals and maps out how you’re going to achieve them.
 And in order to be effective, your business plan must be written down (so you can reference it often) and must include timelines wherever possible.

 So why do you need a blog business plan?

 These are the four main ways you stand to benefit from creating a blog business plan, particularly for beginners:

 - A blog business plan gives you a clear picture of what you want to achieve

 - It helps you create a greater sense of accountability

 - It forces you to set clear priorities (that ladder up to your overall goals)